techfolios/template-old/essays/javascript-reflection.md

 ## WOD's

 This athletic style of Software Engineering is definitely a new experience.
 I'm usually a slow-paced programmer, but I'm liking these WODs.
 The intense pressure of coding a solution to a problem is very new to me, which in a weird way is something that I like.
 It's always good to have a challenge that takes you out of your comfort zone.
+The practice WODs are also very helpful in preparing for the official ones.